Dog Bite Lawyers in Chesterfield, MO

 How a Dog Bite Lawyer in Chesterfield, MO Can Help

-- Represent you in court — If your claim goes to court, a dog bite lawyer can present your case to a judge and jury and argue for the compensation you deserve.
+• Represent you in court — If your claim goes to court, a dog bite lawyer can represent you and advocate for your rights.

 Understanding Dog Bite Laws

-Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – to determine if an owner can be liable.
+Neither state has a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.

 The dog bite laws in each state can be found in Missouri Revised Statute §273.036 and 510 ILCS 5/1.

-The main difference in dog bite law between Missouri and Illinois is in regards to the statute of limitations.
-In Missouri, you typically have five years to file a dog bite claim, while in Illinois you have two years.
+The only major difference in dog bite law between Missouri and Illinois has to do with the statute of limitations.
+In Missouri, you typically have five years to file a dog bite claim, while in Illinois dog bite claims must be filed within two years.

 Common Dog Attack Injuries

-- Rabies
+• Rabies

-- Nerve Damage
+• Nerve Damage

-- Scarring
+• Scarring

-- Facial Injuries
+• Facial Injuries

-- Puncture Wounds
+• Puncture Wounds

-- Broken Bones
+• Broken Bones

-- Infection
+• Infection

 Breeds that are often associated with danger include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have a similar tendency to attack others when they're scared or aggravated.
+People have a similar tendency to lash out others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Chesterfield, MO?

-- Lost Time at Work — If you or your child have been injured because of a dog, you might lose your earning capacity for a certain period of time.
+• Lost Time at Work — If you or your child have been injured because of a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.

-- Pain and Suffering — Being attacked by a dog can be a traumatic experience.
+• Pain and Suffering — Being attacked by a dog can be traumatic.
 Emotional stress, scarring, ongoing fear, and other factors have lifelong consequences.
 These types of non-economic damages are factored into personal injury settlements and verdicts.

-- Punitive Damages — Although rare, in some circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.
+• Punitive Damages — Although rare, in some circumstances a victim can sue for punitive damages if the owner's conduct was intentional or extreme.

 One of the most important aspects of a dog bite lawyer's job is to accurately value how much your personal injury claim is worth.
 At Halvorsen Klote, our Chesterfield, MO personal injury lawyers will ensure that no money is left on the table in your claim.